Table of Contents

-This tutorial looks at the various factors involved that affect growth and development.
+This lesson looks at the various factors involved that affect growth and development.
 When it comes to the crunch, it is the genetic coding of our bodies that determine the way we are and how we work, with the external environment either enhancing or inhibiting the activity of our genes.

 Genes are the blueprint of our bodies, a blueprint that creates a variety of proteins essential to any organism’s survival.
 These proteins, which are used in countless ways by our bodies, are encoded by genetic sequences, i.e. our genes, as described in the cell biology section, Protein Synthesis tutorial.

 In a multicellular organism, all cells have originated from a single-celled zygote, and therefore possess all the genetic information that was held in that zygote.
 This means that an organism could be cloned from the genetic information in the nucleus of one cell, regardless of the number of cells that make the organism (be it one or billions).

 As a multicellular organism develops, two things happen: the number of cells increase, and the cells differentiate.
 Both growth (increase in the number of cells) and differentiation are regulated.
 How can cells that contain the same genetic information become specialized, and use only a subset of their genes?
 The answer to this is that each cell performing its unique role has some of its genes ‘switched on‘ and some ‘switched off‘.

 Some genes are permanently switched on, because they encode information required for the functioning of all cells, for example enzymes required for cell respiration.
 Other genes may be active only in a single tissue, for example the genes for the alpha and beta globins in red blood cell, or the genes for some digestive enzymes or for insulin in the pancreas.